curipha/ahkscripts/README.md

 ### my_office.ahk
 AHK scripts used in office.
+(This script should be used with `my.ahk`.)

 - Remap `F1` key to `Esc` key
   - Generally, F1 help is no use ;p